-Environment 193 is usually offered in spring quarter.
+Environment 193 is usually offered in either winter or spring quarter.

 Environment 188B is a variable topics course.

-Regarding 188B: When a special seminar is offered that is acceptable for this requirement, it will be advertised by the department through the Piazza email list.
-The version of 188B that is listed each quarter for the Sustainable LA Grand Challenges Research Scholars Program is not acceptable for the Colloquium requirement.
+When a special seminar is offered that is acceptable for this requirement, it will be advertised by the department through the Piazza email list.
+The version of 188B that is listed each quarter for the Sustainable LA Grand Challenges Research Scholars Program is not acceptable for the Sustainability Talks requirement.